Take the Shortest Path to Success in Project Management

 CAPM: CAPM is a certification designed for people who are new to project management and want an initial understanding of Project management principles, functions, and best practices.

-PMP: PMP is a gold standard certification in Project management spectrum and is taken by professionals with decent project management experience.
+PMP: PMP is a gold standard certification in the Project management spectrum and is taken by professionals with decent project management experience.
 PMP can be the next step after CAPM and deals in detail about the practical application of project management methodologies and principles.

 PMI-ACP: Is the certification that you can opt after PMP if you want to gain expertise in the Agile methodologies.